ianemcallister/29-epc/README.md

-# 29-epc
+# EPC
-29 kettle epc tracking/managment
+This module is developed for 29 Kettle in order to handle the epc tracking it is implamenting